sailushak73/Bank_Customer_Churn_Prediction/README.md

 1.Achieved high accuracy with Random Forest Classifier.
 2.Built an interactive UI to test new customer data.
 3.Provides instant prediction: “Customer will Exit” or “Customer will Stay”.

+***REMIANDER** : “Model file not included due to size limits.
+Retrain locally using the notebook provided.”